VIVA HERMOSA

 Our Tabulation of Costs

 Below is vivahermosa.com's table, with numbers revised, and added, to reflect City Hall's costs we believe are attributable to the bars, not to the entire downtown.
 This table does not take into account the costs experienced by the private sector - primarily wear-and-tear on the neighboring residential community.
+This table was prepared and posted here in 2007.

 Bar Scene Costs